 Security and vehicle registrations can also be allocated like this in some states.
 A few states will also allow a transfer-on-death deed, which transfers any property with a deed when the owner dies.

 Joint ownership provides an easier way to probate a will after the first party dies.
 The ownership title goes to the other living party, as stated in the joint ownership agreement.
 There are a few ways to have joint ownership of a will:

 - Joint tenancy with right of survivorship: Any joint-owned property is automatically released without probate to the survivors when one owner dies.

 - Tenancy by the entirety: Some states allow married couples to take tenancy by entirety.
 This is similar to joint tenancy, but can only be used by legally married couples.
 This option still allows owners to avoid probate.

 - Community property with right of survivorship: Any community property owned by both parties automatically goes to the surviving spouse without probate.
-This can only be done in some states and requires the couple to be legally married unless they live in California.
+This can only be done in some states and requires the couple to be legally married.
+The only state with an exception is California.

 Finding the right estate lawyer can be tricky.
 You want an estate attorney who’s not only qualified, but wants to help you keep all your assets.